Ayanna Pressley Shares A Powerful Message About Going Bald

 Advertisement

-Alopecia areata, a condition that causes hair to fall out in patches, affects as many as 6.8 million people in the U.S., according to the National Alopecia Areata Foundation.
+Alopecia areata, a condition that causes hair to fall out in patches, affects an estimated 8 million people in the UK according to trichologist Philip Kingsley.
 In some cases, it can result in total hair loss, called alopecia universalis.
 Although Pressley has come to embrace her condition now, she is aware of the many women struggling with the same diagnosis.

 In the video, Pressley details her journey with alopecia and her relationship with her hair.
 After years of wearing wigs and extensions prior to becoming a public official, the freshman Congresswoman changed her look in a bold way.
 "Four or five years ago, I decided to get Senegalese twists all the way down to my waist, and I feel like I met myself fully for the first time," Pressley said.
 The braids that became Pressley's trademark look for years were, as she says, a "blessing" when it came to representation for other Black women in politics.